pipe01/PiTUNG/docfx_project/articles/getting_started.md

 1. Download a copy of TUNG either [here](https://iamsodarncool.itch.io/tung) or [here](https://gamejolt.com/games/tung/304428) and extract it to a folder.
 2. Install PiTUNG as you normally would.
 3. Go to `{install folder}\The Ultimate Nerd Game_Data\Managed` and copy the `Assembly-CSharp.dll` file to wherever you want, take note of its location.
-4. Add `PiTUNG Bootstrap.dll` and `Assembly-CSharp.dll` to your project's references.
+4. Add `PiTung.dll` and `Assembly-CSharp.dll` to your project's references.
 5. Create a new file called `MyMod.cs` and replace its content with this code:

     ```